 The Concession Agreement with NOIDA confers certain economic rights to the Company.
 These include rights to charge toll and earn advertisement revenue, development income and other economic rights.
 The income stream of the Company comprises of toll income, advertising income and other related income.

-These rights are directly or indirectly linked to traffic on the Delhi Noida Toll Bridge and are broadly subject to similar risks.
+The above rights are directly or indirectly linked to traffic on the Delhi Noida Toll Bridge and are broadly subject to similar risks.
 Toll revenue is fully variable while license fee from advertisement is fixed to a certain extent.
 The operating risk in both the cases is similar and the expenses cannot be segregated as the Company does not have separate departments for the management of each activity.
-The Management Information System also does not capture both activities separately.
-As both emanate from the same Concession Agreement and together form a part of the Return as specified in the Concession Agreement, the Company does not have different business reporting segments.
+The Management Information System also does not capture the activities separately.
+As all these activities emanate from the same Concession Agreement and together form a part of the Return as specified in the Concession Agreement, the Company does not have different business reporting segments.

 Similarly, the Company operates under a single geographical segment.